ernie55ernie/Anomaly-Firewall-Rule-Detection-And-Resolution/README.md

 3. Redundancy Anomaly: a redundant rule performs the same action on the same packets as another rule

 This algorithm resolves the anomalies as follows:
 - *shadowing anoamly*: When rules are *exactly matched*, keep the one with the reject action.
-When the rules are *inclusivly matched*, reorder the one with the reject action.
+When the rules are *inclusively matched*, reorder the one with the reject action.
 - *correlation anomaly*: Break down the rules into disjoint parts and insert them into the list.
 Of the part that is common to the correlated rules, keep the one with the reject action.
 - *redundancy anomaly*: Remove the redundant rule.

-## Illustrative Example
+## Illustrative Example of the Resolve Algorithm

 Firewall rules are expected in the following format:
-- priority. <direction, nw_src, tp_src, nw_dst, tp_dst, actions>
+- priority. <direction, source IP, source port, destination IP, destination port, actions>
 ```
 1. <IN, TCP, 129.110.96.117, ANY, ANY, 80, REJECT>
 2. <IN, TCP, 129.110.96.*, ANY, ANY, 80, ACCEPT>